CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ## Properties description

 There are multiple configurable parameters available to tailor the CogStack data processing pipeline to the specific data processing needs and available resources.
-Here we will cover only on the most important parameters related with configuring the input source, the output sink and data processing workflow.
+Here we will cover only the most important parameters related with configuring the input source, the output sink and data processing workflow.
 For a more detailed description of the available parameters, please refer to the [CogStack documentation (WIP)](https://github.com/CogStack/CogStack-Pipeline).

 ### Data source